tairov/llama2.mojo/README.md

 Have you ever wanted to inference a baby Llama 2 model in pure Mojo?
 No?
 Well, now you can!

 **supported version**: [Mojo 0.25.7.0](https://docs.modular.com/mojo/changelog/#v0257-nightly)
-> Note !!!
-On the latest versions of the Mojo compiler, performance appears to have degraded significantly.
-We're no longer seeing the same numbers as before.
-We're still investigating whether this is due to issues in our code or an underlying change in the compiler itself

 With the release of [Mojo](https://www.modular.com/blog/mojo-its-finally-here), I was inspired to take my Python port